Invading Russian Forces Press Deep Into Ukraine - The Moscow Times

 Demonstrations across Europe

-In a televised address, the Russian president justified the assault as a defence of the self-proclaimed Donetsk and Lugansk republics in eastern Ukraine.
+In a televised address, the Russian president justified the assault as a defense of the self-proclaimed Donetsk and Lugansk republics in eastern Ukraine.

-The Kremlin earlier said the leaders of the two separatist territories had asked Moscow for military help against Kyiv after Putin recognised their independence on Monday.
+The Kremlin earlier said the leaders of the two separatist territories had asked Moscow for military help against Kyiv after Putin recognized their independence on Monday.

 A conflict between the separatists and government forces has dragged on since 2014, killing more than 14,000 people on both sides.